boeselfr/DeepLearningProject/README.md

 First, please clone the repo in Euler.
 Then, navigate to main folder and run `source ./init_leonhard.sh`

-Then, install torch-geometry as explained here: `https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html`
+Then, install torch-geometry as explained here: `https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html` Make sure to check your torch and cuda versions as explained, in order to not run into any issues.

 Then, navigate to `src` folder and run: